soda3x/soda3x.github.io/content/docs/hgs-valheim.md

     - Rotate X-axis with C key
     - Rotate Z-axis with V key

+## Mods

+HGS Valheim uses the following mods:

+* PlantEverything
+* Clock
+* Better Equipment and Quickslots

+These mods can be downloaded from [here](https://drive.google.com/drive/folders/16zlHD82SPbPuU3AsSAHgPJRubU_Q6-md?usp=drive_link)

+To install them, paste the files in `<valheim-install-directory>/BepInEx/plugins`

 ## For Admins

 To control the server, go to https://valheim01.heapsgoodservers.com - message me for log in details